Frequently Asked Question

 On the other hand, there are some disadvantages:

-It is important to remember that the listed tools are intended to be used only for offline simulation, so models that are specifically prepared for them are generally not suitable for simulation on HIL devices in real-time.
+It is important to remember that, the listed tools are intended to be used for offline simulations, so models that are specifically prepared for them generally require modifications for simulation on HIL devices in real-time.